- Curriculum Overview

 Key Stage 4

-At the end of Year 8 students choose which subjects they want to take forward to study at GCSE.
-These choices are made after extensive careers advice and guidance as well as discussions with parents.
-The subjects chosen are studied in Years 9,10 & 11 and usually lead to a GCSE or equivalent qualification.
-All students take English Language, English Literature, Mathematics and Religious Education.
-In addition, all students must take Science, both Combined Science GCSE and separate Science pathways are available, as well as either Geography or History and often a Modern Foreign Language.
+The subjects chosen are studied in Years 10 & 11 and usually lead to a GCSE or equivalent qualification.
+All students take English Language, English Literature, Mathematics and Religious Studies.
+In addition, all students must take Science; either Combined Science GCSE or separate Science pathways, as well as either Geography or History.
+It is our aim that the majority of students take a Modern Foreign Language.
 Students also all take part in core physical education lessons.
 Students are then free to make choices of other courses to follow, many of which they had experience of in Key Stage 3.

 Key Stage 5